- About the ARC

 - salaries directly associated with creating and installing infrastructure, equipment or facilities

-- consortium membership costs, travel to the facility and secretariat costs in the case of Australia's participation in the use of significant international-scale research facilities
+- consortium membership costs, in the case of Australia's participation in the use of significant international-scale research facilities

 - library and research information infrastructure.